 In this post, I will demonstrate how to create an app consisting of two tables with a one to many relationship.
-I created two tables from data in the Northwind Traders database.
+I created two tables from data in the Northwind Traders sample database that comes with MS Access.
 The two tables were exported to Excel and were then used as datasources for a new PowerApp.
 I started at web.powerapps.com and selected the third option, Create a Powerapp with data.
 I selected the table from the Many (Child) side of the relationship, Orders and allowed PowerApps to create the three-screen app.
 Before doing anything else, I went to the View option and selected Datasources.
 I then imported the table that is the One (Parent) side of the relationship, Customers.
 Each order can only have one customer, but each customer can have many orders.
 The final app will have 5 screens, a dashboard, two galleries (Customers and Orders) and two Edit forms for each of the galleries.

 The final result is shown above.
 The view screen can be ignored.

 After creating the app from the Orders list, there are initially three screens.
 The important ones are the Gallery screen and the Edit screen.
 When working with One to many relationships in Powerapps, the Lookup() function is used extensively to look up values from the One side of the relationship and display them in place of the foreign key, in this case, CustomerID.
 The dropdown control is also used extensively to select a records from the One side of the relationship.
 The value from the Dropdown is used to filter gallery and datatable controls.
 In the figure, the Dropdown’s Items property is Customers and the gallery is filtered by

 Note that the ID is selected from the dropdown even though the display in the dropdown is the Customer Name.
 A dropdown control contains a single record from the table in its Items property.
 However, all the fields from that record can be referenced by other controls.
 In this case, we are referencing the ID field from the Customers table.

 The set up in the figure is a common way to show a One to many relationship in PowerApps.